OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 sudo sed -i "s|#StorageLoc.*|StorageLoc=slurm_acct_db|g" /etc/slurm/slurmdbd.conf
 ```

-The environment variable we set earlier to store the password for SQL should not be unset for security:
+The environment variable we set earlier to store the password for SQL should now be unset for security:

 ```bash
 unset SQL_PWORD